Applying for Aid

 If you have not already done so, you (and your parent if you are a dependent student) must each create your own FSA ID.
 The FSA ID replaces your FSA PIN.

 Learn more about the FSA ID.
 The FSA ID is used to electronically sign your FAFSA (Free Application for Federal Student Aid) and also serves as an identifier to provide access to your personal information in various U.S. Department of Education systems.

-Your Student Aid Report is the U.S. Department of Education’s response to your FAFSA.
+Your FAFSA Submission Summary (FSS) is the U.S. Department of Education’s response to your FAFSA.
 Review the information for accuracy and make changes if necessary.
-If there are errors on your SAR, correct them as soon as possible.
+If there are errors on your FSS, correct them as soon as possible.
 Retain this document for your personal records.
 The Office of Financial Aid & Scholarships will receive a copy of your application electronically.

 The Office of Financial Aid & Scholarships will automatically notify you of any supporting documentation which you must submit.
 It is important to remember that any delay in submitting requested documents or forms will result in a delay in processing your financial aid application.
 Upload requested documents to the Financial Aid & Scholarship Self Service Portal.